bschatzj/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It is the Document Object Model.
+It represents the page so that programs can change the document structure, style, and content.

 2. What is an event?

+An event is an action done for example "scroll" or "click".

 3. What is an event listener?

+Event listener is a method or function that occurs when a certain event is done.
+On scroll then do Function A is an event listener.

 4. Why would we convert a NodeList into an Array?

+Arrays have many more methods that can be used on them such as .forEach and .map.
+These methods can not be done on a nodeList.

 5. What is a component?

+A component is a piece of code that will go into a larger project.
+Creating components keeps code clean and organized.

 ### Git Set up